Morphisms of pre-Calabi-Yau categories and morphisms of cyclic $A_{\infty}$-categories: The relation between pre-Calabi-Yau mor phisms and -mor phisms Relation-pCY-morphisms-A-infinity-morphisms

-Using the morphism identity satisfied by $\Phi$, the diagram on the right can be replaced by one with a disc filled with $M_{\MA}$ whose outgoing arrows are connected with the unique incoming arrow of discs of size $1$ filled with $\Phi$.
-We thus obtain that where the sums are over all the filled diagrams $\mathcalboondox{D}$ and $\mathcalboondox{D'}$ of type $\doubar{x}$ that are of the form
+respectively.
+Using that $\Phi$ is a strict $d$-pre-Calabi-Yau morphism, the diagram composed of the disc filled with $M_{\MB}$ and of the discs sharing an arrow with it on the right can be replaced by one with a disc filled with $M_{\MA}$ whose outgoing arrows are connected with the unique incoming arrow of discs of size $1$ filled with $\Phi$.
+We thus obtain that where the sums are over all the filled diagrams $\mathcalboondox{D}$ and $\mathcalboondox{D}\dprime$ of type $\doubar{x}$ that are of the form